signalfx/splunk-otel-collector-chart/rendered/README.md

 # Manifests

 The [manifests](manifests) directory contains pre-rendered Kubernetes resource manifests that can be applied with `kubectl create`.
-Different sets contain different features enabled
+Different sets contain different features enabled.
+For now, configured for Slunk Observability only.

 - [metrics-only](manifests/metrics-only)
 - [traces-only](manifests/traces-only)